kart699/webroot/README.md

 ##### Retrieve the phish query response for the ticket.
-This endpoint uses the phishrequestticket to request result.
+This will use the phishrequestticket to request result.
 - input : String of phish request ticket.
 ```
 _retrieve wbticket